FarnamAdelkhani/PHPMailer_SMTP-Gmail_ContactFormSampleScript/README.md

 # PHPMailer_SMTP-Gmail_ContactFormSampleScript
-Send Email From a Contact Form to Your GMail with PHPMailer and SMTP
+Send Email From a Contact Form to Your GMail with PHPMailer and SMTP.

 You can watch the video here: https://www.youtube.com/watch?v=4x-z5WaXJ68&t=246s

-If you're no longer able to use your localhost to forward contact form data, try using PHPMailer to send email to your preferred destination through an intermediary simple mail transfer protocol (SMTP).
+If you're no longer able to use your localhost to forward contact form data, try using PHPMailer to send email to your preferred destination through an intermediary simple mail transfer protocol (SMTP).<br>
 * As always, I recommend watching my videos at 1.25x or 1.50x * =)

 Links: